vainproject/vain-helpdesk/README.md

 **This module is under development, and should not be used in production.**

-This is an Helpdesk module for the vain platform.
+This is a helpdesk module for the vain platform.
 It provides a knowledge database, a faq and a basic ticket system.

 ## Licensing